 If there is a drastic change to your and/or your families financial circumstances, you may complete and submit a "Request for Considerations of Special Circumstances" Form, which can be downloaded from the "Forms" section of this web site.

-After you sign and return your Direct Loan Promissory Note, we submit it to the Dept. of Education for their approval.
+After you sign and submit your Direct Loan Promissory Note, the MCC Financial Aid Office will receive confirmation from the Dept. of Education for their approval of the loan.
 Once we have the approval and receive the funds, we disburse the funds to your student account.
-Once your account is paid in full, the Bursar will send you a check for any funds not needed to pay your bill.
+Once your account is paid in full, the Student Accounts Office will send you a check for any funds not needed to pay your bill.

-Please note: We begin disbursing funds about the 6th week of school, after the faculty have verified whether or not students are attending their classes.
+Please note: We begin disbursing funds about the 6th week of the semesterl, after the faculty have verified whether or not students are attending their classes.